What is Jublia and how is it used?

-See the “Ins tructions for Us e” at the end of this Patient Information leaflet for detailed information about the right way to us e JUBLIA.
+See the “Instructions for Use” for detailed information about the right way to use JUBLIA.

 - It is not known if the use of nail polish or other cosmetic nail products (such as gel nails or acrylic nails) will affect how JUBLIA works.

 - JUBLIA is flammable.
 Avoid heat and flame while applying JUBLIA to your toenail.

 What are the possible side effects of JUBLIA?

 JUBLIA may cause irritation at the treated site.
 The most common side effects include: ingrown toenail, redness, itching, swelling, burning or stinging, blisters, and pain.
 Tell your healthcare provider if you have any side effects that bother you or that do not go away.

 These are not all the possible side effects of JUBLIA.